bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Supercomputers/05_COMPSs_monitor.rst

 -  sshfs

-For further details about the COMPSs packages installation and configuration please refer to :ref:`Installation and Administration` Section.
+For further details about the COMPSs packages installation and configuration please refer to :ref:`Sections/01_Installation:Installation and Administration` Section.
 If you are not willing to install COMPSs in your local machine please consider to download our Virtual Machine available at our webpage.